Shepherds Friendly Over 50s Life Insurance Review 2021

 The Shepherds Friendly Society is one of the longest-running insurers in the world!

-In 1826 they started out by setting up as a mutual, and they remain the same today, despite having tens of thousands of members.
-They started out for the people, by the people and operate the same today.
-As a mutual.
+In 1826 they started by setting up as a mutual, and they remain the same today, despite having tens of thousands of members.
+They started out for the people, by the people and operate the same today as a mutual.

 It feels wrong to delve into The Shepherds Friendly Society without giving you their backstory because, for over a century, they’ve stuck to the same core principles.